-Writers Forum Workshop – New Series is meeting online via Zoom for the duration of the UK’s present COVID-19 (Coronavirus) emergency.
-In-person meetings will recommence once the current restrictions on public assembly are lifted, and when it is safe to gather in physical spaces again.
-Please see the Forthcoming workshops page for details of online meetings.
+Writers Forum Workshop is meeting online via Zoom for the duration of the UK’s present COVID-19 (Coronavirus) emergency.
+In-person meetings will recommence once it is judged safe to gather in physical spaces again.
+Please see the Forthcoming workshops page for updates on this, and for details of online meetings.

-Writers Forum Workshop – New Series usually takes place on the second Saturday of each month, beginning at 3.30pm and finishing for 5.30pm.
-Focusing on experimental poetry, it offers a supportive, non-judgmental atmosphere for poets to share new work that pushes the boundaries of their art.
+Writers Forum Workshop usually takes place on the second Saturday of each month, beginning at 3.30pm and finishing for 5.30pm (NB: the September 2021 workshop will be an exception – see the Forthcoming workshops page for details).
+Focusing on experimental poetry, we offer a supportive, non-judgmental atmosphere for poets to share new work that pushes the boundaries of their art.
 Attendance is free and open to anyone with an interest in writing or hearing such work.
 There’s no need for advance booking – just show up at the meeting with your work.

 What happens at the workshop?